Overview of restructuring and insolvency activityi Liquidity and state of the financial markets

 Personal guarantees can be enforced through either declaratory civil proceedings or summary executive proceedings, the latter when certain conditions are met (granted by means of a public deed where the secured obligation is clearly specified).
 Summary executive proceedings are faster and more effective, whereas the declaratory civil proceedings are more time-consuming.

-At pre-insolvency stages, the TRLC and the Draft Bill limit the ability to enforce collateral required for the continuity of debtors' professional or business activities (with the exception of financial collateral).
-In addition to the pre-insolvency notice (see Section II.ii above), upon insolvency declaration, enforcement may not commence until a composition is approved (which does not affect that entitlement) or one-year elapses without composition or liquidation (with the exception of financial collateral).
+At pre-insolvency stages, the New Spanish Insolvency Act limits the ability to enforce collateral required for the continuity of debtors' professional or business activities (with the exception of financial collateral).
+In addition to the pre-insolvency notice (see Section II.ii), upon insolvency declaration, enforcement may not commence until a composition is approved (which does not affect that entitlement) or one-year elapses without composition or liquidation (with the exception of financial collateral).
 For this purpose, the law extends the treatment to the recovery of movable property sold by instalments and those assigned by financial leases, as well as to the cancellation of real estate sales owing to failure on payment of the deferred price.

 Significant transactions, key developments and most active industries